 Needham Releases a Buy Rating on Collegium Pharmaceutical (COLL)

-In a report released today, Serge Belanger from Needham assigned a Buy rating to Collegium Pharmaceutical (COLL), with a price target of $34.00.
-The company’s shares closed last Friday at $16.92.
+Needham analyst Serge Belanger assigned a Buy rating to Collegium Pharmaceutical (COLL) today and set a price target of $34.00.
+The company’s shares closed last Thursday at $16.23.

-Collegium Pharmaceutical has an analyst consensus of Moderate Buy, with a price target consensus of $24.33.
+Currently, the analyst consensus on Collegium Pharmaceutical is a Moderate Buy with an average price target of $24.33.

 See today’s analyst top recommended stocks >>